Pauline

 Schubert, nous dirons qu'elles sont dignes

-Schubert; we will say that they are worthy of
+Schubert; we will say that they are

 d'être signées par l'un ou l'autre de